python/cpython/Doc/library/sys.rst

 .. function:: addaudithook(hook)

-   Adds the callable *hook* to the collection of active auditing hooks.
+   Adds the callable *hook* to the collection of active auditing hooks for the current interpreter.

    When an auditing event is raised through the :func:`sys.audit` function, each hook will be called in the order it was added with the event name and the tuple of arguments.
+Native hooks added by :c:func:PySys_AddAuditHook are called first, followed by hooks added in the current interpreter.

    Calling this function will trigger an event for all existing hooks, and if any raise an exception derived from :class:`Exception`, the add will be